Sometimes what you want, nay need, right now is a bacon sandwich. Here's our guide to the best bacon sarnies in London right now.

 Obviously, you'd expect anywhere with Fergus Henderson's nose-to-tail ethos to turn out a decent bacon sandwich.
 The one here uses white bread that they make themselves in their own Bermondsey bakery, using a recipe carefully worked on to be soft but structured with a yeasty depth of flavour.
 The bacon is rare breed – either Old Spot or Tamworth, depending which the farm who supply them have available.
 The bread and the bacon are both chargrilled, the bread is spread liberally with butter, then the sandwich is served with our own homemade ketchup.
-Done.
+It's takeaway only.

 Where to find it: 94-96 Commercial St, London E1 6LZ